 Huh.
 So first we had a Vocaloid-based game, then an anime-based game, now a visual novel-based game.
 That's a Weeaboo Hattrick, innit?

 Anyway, there's two names for this game, actually- one is correct (Tomoyo Fighter ~ It's an Exciting Life~ Perfect Edition) and the other is shorter (Tomoyo Fighter Perfect).
 We use a mix of the two here so we can cover both the accuracy and brevity bases (not that my lackwit writer knows what the word 'brevity' means).
 Also important to note is that this game's existence is...
 Confusing.
-There's several different versions and hacks available, so for consistency we're playing with the 3.01 patch (available from Chinchilla Softhouse's website).
+There's several different versions and hacks available, but it seems after Chinchilla Softhouse closed their old website and set up one via DLSite, the most up-to-date version of the game, 3.01, is available to buy on DLSite itself (sadly, only on the Japanese side, so please beware that R-18 products may show up if you browse there!).
 Finally, due to the sheer amount of characters, we didn't beat it with everyone.
 We did about five runs of the game before we figured we got the gist of it.
 We have a life outside vid-cons, you know.
 Oh, and here's a page where we beg for help in identifying the characters.
 So, you know, help us out an' all that.

 Let's outline this right away- Tomoyo Fighter ~It's an Exciting Life~ Perfect Edition is...
 A weird game.